Where to Stay in Granada First Time: Best Areas

 Sacromonte (Source: Pixabay)

 Located above the AlbaicĂn district, on the banks of the river Darro, Sacromonte takes the idea of culture as its selling point and runs with it.
-Sacromonte is also known as the neighborhood of caves or the gypsy neighborhood.
+Sacromonte is also known as the neighborhood of caves or the gypsy neighborhood, located on the Valparaiso hill.

 Here you will find a unique history, where homes were built into the hillside in whitewashed caves by the Romani people who settled it, thus earning it the nickname of the gypsy neighborhood.